Municue

 Also known as: DART

-Dallas Area Rapid Transit (DART) is a public transportation agency serving the Dallas–Fort Worth metroplex in Texas.
-The agency operates buses, light rail, commuter rail, streetcar, paratransit services, and demand-response transit across Dallas and its surrounding suburbs.
-DART provides transportation services to a large metropolitan region in North Texas.
+Dallas Area Rapid Transit (DART) is a public transit agency serving the Dallas-Fort Worth metroplex across North Texas.
+The organization operates buses, light rail, commuter rail, streetcar, GoLink, and paratransit services to 13 member cities.
+DART provides multimodal transportation connectivity throughout the region.

 Mention Frequency